Triad Window Manager🔗

 Built to Last🔗

-Crash-resilient.
-Layout errors don't reach the compositor.
-Stable tag and window IDs let long-running scripts survive reloads without losing context.
-See IPC & Commands.
+- Crash-resilient.
+Layout errors never reach the compositor.
+Long-running scripts survive reloads without losing context.

-Fast and lean.
+- Fast.
 Written in Nim.
-No object graph to walk on every render pass.
+No object graph to walk.